patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 # Accessibility fundamentals

+Accessibility is a foundation of PatternFly, so if you contribute to PatternFly or use it for your products you should first familiarize yourself with our accessibility guidelines and recommendations.

 No user should feel left behind when using your product.
 The goal of accessible design is to remove barriers and create inclusive product experiences that work for everyone, regardless of ability.
-Accessibility is best achieved when considered early in the design and development process.
+This is best achieved when accessibility is considered early in the design and development process.

-Accessibility is a foundation of PatternFly, so if you contribute to PatternFly or use it for your products you should familiarize yourself with accessibility first.

 There’s always room to improve accessibility.
-That’s why PatternFly’s accessibility guidelines will continually evolve.
-Your feedback can help make it better, so we welcome you to contribute to our accessibility documentation or [get involved in our discussions](https://github.com/orgs/patternfly/discussions).
+That’s why our guidelines will continually evolve.
+Your feedback can help support PatternFly's accessibility, so we welcome you to contribute to our documentation or [get involved in our GitHub discussions](https://github.com/orgs/patternfly/discussions).

 ## Assistive technologies

+A core consideration for accessibility practices is assistive technologies that people may use to access your product.

 ### Keyboard
 Some users can’t use a mouse and rely on other methods of navigation instead, like a keyboard.
-A keyboard allows users to navigate through UI elements in the order that they appear on the page.
+A keyboard allows users to navigate through UI elements in the order that they appear on the page, typically using the tab key.
 Keyboard users should be able to do anything that mouse users can, including viewing text that is shown upon hover or in popups.

 ### Screen readers
-When a user has vision impairments, temporary or permanent, that prevent them from viewing a screen, they can use a screen reader to read visible and non-visible content aloud.
+When a user has impaired vision (temporary or permanent) that prevents them from viewing a screen, they can use a screen reader that reads visible and non-visible content aloud.
 Non-visible content includes hidden text, like tooltips, and alternative text (alt text) for icons, images, and links.

 ## Understanding users’ needs
 Great user experiences don’t just happen.
 They’re designed, tested, and refined with users in mind.
 To develop inclusive products, it’s important to understand the varying needs of all users and consider the assistive tools and methods that they use.